kellykochanski/rescal-snow/scripts/utilities/README.md

 # Create a run script named my_run.run and a parameter script named my_run.par
 my_run.write()
 ```
-See also the usage in [scripts/utilities/param_space_exploration_example.py](scripts/utilities/param_space_exploration_example.py)
+See also the usage in [scripts/utilities/param_space_exploration_example.py](param_space_exploration_example.py)

 ### Example: [param_space_exploration_example.py](param_space_exploration_example.py)
 This is an example file showing how to run a parameter space exploration.
 In this example, most simulation parameters are set to fixed values, then 30 runs are created to vary:

-  five snowfall rates, controlled by parameter Lambda_I,
+- five snowfall rates, controlled by parameter Lambda_I
-  six wind speeds, controlled by parameter Tau_min,
+- six wind speeds, controlled by parameter Tau_min,
-  and all 30 combinations thereof.
+- and all 30 combinations

 The script creates 30 new directories, one for each run.
 Each directory is seeded with a run script, a parameter file, and rescal and genesis executables.
 This allows all 30 simulations to run in parallel withou
 t interferance.

 Usage is described in example 4 of [../../docs/rescal-snow-tutorial.md](../../docs/rescal-snow-tutorial.md).